Table of Contents

 1999 – NASA and the US Department of Defence.
 In 1999, NASA suffered a data breach when a 15-year-old hacker exploited a router vulnerability and stole source code for software used to control temperature and humidity for NASA’s space station.
 The breach caused 21 days of downtime and cost NASA $41,000.

 1999 – The Melissa Virus.
 The first large mass-mailing macro leveraged Microsoft Word and Outlook to send email messages to all victim contacts.
 When these contacts opened the attached Word document, their contacts received the same message.
-The virus spread exponentially and cost $80 million worldwide.
+The computer virus spread exponentially and cost $80 million worldwide.

 2017 – WannaCry.
 Although ransomware was around for years before WannaCry launched, the world had never seen this level of sophisticated cyber-attack that quickly crippled business systems across the globe.
 It spawned several variants and continues to be the foundation for many ransomware attacks.